Applying the Polynomial Maximization Method to Estimate ARIMA Models with Asymmetric Non-Gaussian Innovations: Introduction

 \paragraph{Quantile regression and LAD methods.} Katsouris (2023) provided a comprehensive review of quantile regression models for time series, covering stationary and non-stationary cases, with Bahadur representations for quantile processes and uniform inference in quantile threshold regression~\cite{katsouris2023quantile}.
 For ARMA models with infinite variance, Peng \& Yao (2003), Ling (2005), and Zhu \& Ling (2015) proposed weighted least absolute deviation estimation (WLADE) that is asymptotically normal and unbiased with standard root-n convergence rate even in the absence of finite variance~\cite{peng2003least,ling2005self,zhu2015model}.

 \paragraph{Heavy-tailed specifications.} Modifying classical ARIMA models by replacing Gaussian innovations with heavy-tailed distributions (Student-t, Generalized Error Distribution, $\alpha$-stable distributions) allows better modelling of extreme events.
 Wong et al. (2009) developed a Student-t mixture autoregressive model with higher flexibility compared to Gaussian MAR, where degrees of freedom are random variables, using an EM algorithm for parameter estimation in a Bayesian framework~\cite{wong2009student}.
 A recent 2024 study found that skewed GED is most effective for financial time series compared to normal, Student-t, GED, and Skewed Student-t distributions based on goodness-of-fit metrics~\cite{ampadu2024comparative}.
+Additionally, recent advances in multivariate contexts, such as the matrix-variate shifted generalized asymmetric Laplace distribution introduced by Pereira et al. (2026)~\cite{pereira2026matrix}, highlight the ongoing focus on flexible modelling of asymmetric and heavy-tailed data structures.

 \paragraph{Bayesian approaches.} Graves et al. (2015) proposed a systematic approach to Bayesian inference for ARFIMA models with a novel approximate likelihood for efficient inference of parameters in long-memory processes, allowing innovations from a broad class including $\alpha$-stable and t-distributions~\cite{graves2015efficient}.
 Bayesian methods also integrate uncertainty across all parameters, providing full posterior inference instead of point estimates.